A multiwavelength study of the Galactic center black hole candidate MAXI J1744-294: Introduction

-We present a comprehensive broadband X-ray study of the characteristics and evolution of the \src\ outburst, starting with the first \nustar\ observation in early February and continuing through April 2025.
-Later observations covering the period of June 2025--onward, when \src's X-ray flux was observed declining, will be included in a future study.
+We present a comprehensive broadband X-ray study of the characteristics and evolution of the \src\ outburst, starting with the first \nustar\ observation in early February and continuing through September 2025.
+Our observations span a range of outburst states, reflected in the spectral changes we observed in the data.

-In Section \ref{sec:data}, we describe the many X-ray observations of MAXI J1744-294, as well as the initial data processing.
+In Section \ref{sec:data}, we describe the many X-ray observations of \src, as well as the initial data processing.
 Section \ref{sec:analysis} provides a meticulous account of the data analysis.
-We analyze the results in Section \ref{sec:results}.
+We analyze the results and compare them to \Swft in Section \ref{sec:results}.
 Finally, Section \ref{sec:concl} summarizes our findings.
 Additional details and figures describing the data analysis are provided in the Appendix. \\